 Potato Skins

 Potato skins are similar to twice-baked.
-You still split and scoop baked potatoes but then it takes a turn.
-You make the mashed potatoes, but you don’t need them.
+You still split and scoop baked potatoes like above, but then it takes a turn.
+You still make the mashed potatoes, but you don’t need them.
 Typically, I have a kid just eat them right then and there.

 Mashed Potatoes